cklim83/test_md/03_rb130_rb139/closure.md

 - The parameter being assigned the block has to be the **last** parameter in the method definition and be prepended with the unary `&` operator.
 - The `&` operator will convert the incoming block to a `Proc` object and assigned it to the parameter
 - This `Proc` object can now be referenced or passed to another method inside the method body via the parameter (without any `&` prepended).
-- To execute it, we can just invoke the `Proc#call` method on the parameter.
+- If we want to execute it, we can invoke the `Proc#call` method on the parameter.

 Note: A method can only have **one** parameter with `&`.